anduin-dk/AcademicWeb/about.md

                   <p>
                   I studied Mathematics and Statistics at the University of Warwick, where I have graduated with an MMathStat in July 2024.
 Although my degree was administered by the Department of Statistics, I have found myself a lot more interested in pure mathematics.
 During my degree, I have focused on       functional analysis, elliptic and parabolic PDE theory, differential geometry, harmonic analysis and measure theory.
-                  I have also attended some relevant modules without taking them for credit, including Lie groups, Bifurcation theory etc.
+                  I have also attended some relevant modules without taking them for credit, including Lie groups, Bifurcation theory etc. My masters thesis explores the geometry of embedded hypersurfaces in a quasi-contact sub-Riemannian manifold, where I focused on the local geometry near the characteristic points on such hypersurfaces.
                   I have been applying for a PhD position in Mathematics, where my first attempts during the final year were not too successful due to the lack of funding (because of my international student status in the UK and the lack of funding for UK-based Maths PhD students in general).
 Before university, I was living in Germany, attended schools